 Trading Partner Integration.
 Our revenues primarily consist of monthly revenues from our customers for our Trading Partner Integration solution.
 Our revenues for this solution consist of a monthly subscription fee and a transaction-based fee.
 We also receive set-up fees for initial integration solutions we provide our customers.
 Most of our customers have contracts with us that may be terminated by the customer by providing 30 days prior notice.
-Over 90% of our revenues for 2009, 2010 and 2011 were derived from Trading Partner Integration.
+Over 85% of our revenues for 2012, and over 90% of our revenues for 2011 and 2010, were derived from Trading Partner Integration.